-If you are using Office 365 Threat Intelligence, you can set up your account to run simulations of real-time phishing and brute force attacks on your corporate network.
+If you use Office 365 Threat Intelligence, you can set up your account to run simulations of real-time phishing and brute-force attacks on your corporate network.
 It helps in preparing for such attacks in advance.
 You can teach your employees to identify such attacks using Office 365 Attack Simulator.
 This article checks out some methods to simulate phishing attacks.

 The types of attacks you can simulate using Office 365 Attack Simulator include the following.